-As part of the initial Action Plan development process, the City of Lake Charles is holding two public hearings on November 15th, 2022.
-These public hearings are being held in two locations: one at City Hall, and the other at another accessible public facility to ensure accessibility for persons with physical disabilities.
-The earlier meeting will take place at the Allen P. August Multipurpose Center located at 2000 Moeling Street in Lake Charles.
-The later meeting will be held at the City Hall Council Chambers located at 326 Pujo Street.
-To accommodate as many people as possible, the City has scheduled the meetings at 2:00 p.m. and 6:00 p.m. respectively.
+As part of the initial Action Plan development process, the City of Lake Charles held two public hearings on November 15th, 2022.
+These public hearings were held in two locations: one at City Hall, and the other at another accessible public facility to ensure accessibility for persons with physical disabilities.
+The earlier meeting took place at the Allen P. August Multipurpose Center located at 2000 Moeling Street in Lake Charles.
+The later meeting was held at the City Hall Council Chambers located at 326 Pujo Street.
+To accommodate as many people as possible, the City scheduled the meetings at 2:00 p.m. and 6:00 p.m. respectively.
+A second date of public hearings was held on March 16, 2023 at 2:00 PM at Allen P. August Multipurpose Center located at 2000 Moeling Street in Lake Charles.
+This meeting addressed additional projects to be funded in the second tranche of direct CDBG-DR allocation to the City.

-The City will attempt to accommodate translation for non-English-speaking residents and persons with disabilities if a request is made at least five days in advance.
-If the City cannot accommodate a request, the City will provide alternative opportunities for non-English-speaking persons and persons with disabilities to participate.
+The City attempted to accommodate translation for non-English-speaking residents and persons with disabilities if a request was made at least five days in advance.
+If the City could not accommodate a request, the City provided alternative opportunities for non-English-speaking persons and persons with disabilities to participate.

-The City will hold a public comment period for 30 calendar days in which the public can provide written comments on the contents of the Action Plan.
-The City will include written comments received during the formal comment period and comments provided orally at public hearings in a summarized response incorporated into the documents submitted to HUD.
+The City held a public comment period for 30 calendar days in which the public could provide written comments on the contents of the Action Plan.
+The City will include any written comments received during the formal comment period and comments provided orally at public hearings in a summarized response incorporated into the documents submitted to HUD.
 Comments may be e-mailed to CommunityDevelopment@cityoflc.us or may be mailed to: Community Development Department, 326 Pujo Street, 5th Floor, Lake Charles, LA 70601.